UniversityOfPlymouth-Electronics/Quartus21_Ubuntu/README.md

 dpkg -i libudev0_200-1_amd64.deb
 ```
+For me, this seems to be the most satisfactory solution and it *seems* to work.

+---

 ### Testing

-To test, plug in your board, open a terminal and type the following:
+To test either option 1 or option 2, plug in your board, open a terminal and type the following:

 ```bash
 export LD_LIBRARY_PATH="$LD_LIBRARY_PATH:$QROOT/quartus/linux64"